-In addition to her own private students, Kim is also a bass instructor at Golden Music in Lakewood, and Castle Rock Music.
+In addition to her own private students, Kim is also a bass instructor at Golden Music in Lakewood, and jazz accompanist at Metro State University in Denver.

 Kim has shared the stage with Wayne Bergeron, Conrad Herwig, the New York Voices, James Andrews, two time Tony Award Winner Sutton Foster, Tony Award nominee Norm Lewis, Liberty DeVitto, Emilia Dahiln, Jason Spooner, Katie Glassman, Jason Klobnak, Dan Strange, Marc Sabatella, Todd Reid, and Lynn Baker, among many others.
 She has also performed on KUVO and Maine Public Radio.
 She really likes the bass, and is obsessed with greyhounds.